-The PTX10000 line of routers are designed so that no single point of failure can cause the entire system to fail.
+The PTX10016 router is designed so that no single point of failure can cause the entire system to fail.
 The following major hardware components in the redundant configuration provide redundancy:

 Routing and Control Board (RCB)—RCB consolidates the Routing Engine function with control plane function in a single unit.
-The PTX10000 line of routers can have one or two RCBs.
-When two RCBs are installed, one functions as the master and the other functions as the backup.
-If the master RCB (or either of its components) fails, the backup can take over as the master.
-See PTX10000 Routing and Control Board Description.
+The PTX10016 routers can have one or two RCBs.
+When two RCBs are installed, one functions as the primary and the other functions as the backup.
+If the primary RCB (or either of its components) fails, the backup can take over as the primary.
+See PTX10016 Routing and Control Board Description.

-Switch Interface Boards (SIBs)—The PTX10000 line of routers have six SIB slots.
-Five SIBs are required for base operation and the sixth SIB provides N+1 redundancy.
+Switch Interface Boards (SIBs)—The PTX10016 routers have six SIB slots.
+Five SIBs are required for base operation and the sixth SIB provides n+1 redundancy.
 All six SIBs are active and can sustain full throughput rate.
 The fabric plane can tolerate one SIB failure without any loss of performance.
-See the PTX10008 Switch Interface Board Description and PTX10016 Switch Interface Board Description.
+See the PTX10016 Switch Interface Board Description.

-Power supplies—The PTX10000 routers require three power supplies for minimum operation (two RCBs, two fan trays, six SIBs and no line cards).
+Power supplies—The PTX10016 routers require three power supplies for minimum operation (two RCBs, two fan trays, six SIBs and no line cards).
 Additional power supplies provide n+1 redundancy for the system.
-Both AC, DC, HVAC, and HVDC systems tolerate a single power supply to fail without system interruption.
-If one power supply fails in a fully redundant system, the other power supply can provide full power to the PTX10000 indefinitely.
+AC, DC, HVAC, and HVDC systems tolerate a single power supply to fail without system interruption.
+If one power supply fails in a fully redundant system, the other power supplies can provide full power to the PTX10016 indefinitely.

-The PTX10000 routers also support power source redundancy.
-Two sets of lugs are provided for the JNP10K-PWR-AC cables, four sets of lugs are provided for the JNP10K-PWR-DC2 cables,and two AC power cords are provided for each JNP10K-PWR-AC power supply.
+The PTX10016 routers also support power source redundancy.
+Two sets of lugs are provided for the JNP10K-PWR-AC cables, four sets of lugs are provided for the JNP10K-PWR-DC2 cables, and two AC power cords are provided for each JNP10K-PWR-AC power supply.

 Cooling system—The fan trays have redundant fans, which are controlled by the fan tray controller.
 If one of the fans fails, the host subsystem increases the speed of the remaining fans to provide sufficient cooling for the router indefinitely.
-See PTX10008 Cooling System and Airflow and PTX10016 Cooling System and Airflow.
+See PTX10016 Cooling System and Airflow.

-This topic describes the hardware terms used in PTX10000 router documentation and the corresponding terms used in the Junos OS CLI.
+This topic describes the hardware terms used in PTX10016 router documentation and the corresponding terms used in the Junos OS CLI.
 See Table 4.

-Table 4: CLI Equivalents of Terms Used in Documentation for PTX10000 Routers
+Table 4: CLI Equivalents of Terms Used in Documentation for PTX10016 Routers